 When a decision is made to purposely manage the flow of water in a river, with the intention of stopping the flow and retaining water in place, the obvious solution is to erect a dam.
 When you apply the same logic to a roof top, the obvious solution is the same; use a “pipe style” snow retention solution.

-With the exception of one project in the residential space and metal roofing (this project was owned by a roofing contractor who routinely uses pipe style snow devices), in the nearly 30 years I have been making and selling snow guards, no residential project that I can recall has opted to buy and install pipe style snow guards.
+No residential project that I can recall has opted for pipe-style snow guards.
 Why?
 Building owners want the protection of a snow retention system but they don’t want to see it.
 It’s that simple.
-Building owners want guarantees (The Hoover Dam) but they also want to see aesthetically pleasing river rocks scattered about in a less obtrusive manner.
+Building owners want guarantees, but they also want to see aesthetically pleasing river rocks scattered about in a less obtrusive manner.
 Remember the description above about damming a river with rocks?
 The more rocks you use and the bigger they are, the better they will perform.
 Yet all the while water / snow is still going to slip past the obstruction.

-If you are looking for a reliable snow retention solution for your project, choose a “pipe style” solution.
+If you are looking for a reliable snow retention solution for your project, choose a “pipe-style” solution.
 If your intention is not to barricade the snow, but to gradually mange the amount of snow exiting the roof, the “pad style” guards are more of what you are searching for.
-Using only 2 rows off pads on most projects will sometimes cause more damage than they resolve.
+Using only two rows of pads on most projects will sometimes cause more damage than they resolve.